 If the password less login is not enabled, it will prompt for the password on the remote host as shown below.

-ramesh@remote-host's password:
+local-host# ssh ramesh@remote-host who ramesh@remote-host's password:

 If you use ssh -o “BatchMode yes”, then it will do ssh only if the password-less login is enabled, else it will return error and continues.